 Saving money is a refreshing change of lifestyle.
 Once you determine your goals and align your life to reach those goals, you reduce stress by gaining control.

 - When you decide to get out of debt, you learn A LOT about yourself.
 For example, I place a very high value on access to coffee.
 I don’t like the feeling of not having a choice.
 Saying no is hard for me.
-I deeply value generosity.
-I struggle with prioritizing my needs.
+I deeply value generosity and struggle with prioritizing my needs.

-- I got real about saying no. Yes, it did disappoint people and yes, I survived.
+- Get real about saying no. Yes, it did disappoint people and yes, I survived.
 Saying no to friends who enjoy paid entertainment, restaurants and weekend trips is a quick way to find all of the wonderful free, fun things to do in your city.

-- I realized that every single dollar counts.
+- Every single dollar counts.
 I picked up side hustles including painting, cleaning, babysitting and editing papers.
 I stopped mindless consumption.
 I had a serious chat with myself before I bought anything other than nutritious food.
 I wore the clothes I had and traded clothes with friends to change up my wardrobe.

 A New Passion